CristopherNim/WGU-D206/D208 Task 1.md

 	- sklearn -  Contains the Naive Bayes algorithm function.
 	- seaborn and matplotlib libraries will allow us to make visualizations.
 -  Explain why multiple regression is an appropriate technique to analyze the research question summarized in Part I.
 - Linear regression is an algorithm that uses two or more features to predict a numeric feature.
-It is easy to implement and understand. in addition, our features have normal distribution making it likely that the model will have a high accuracy.
+It is easy to implement and understand. in addition, our features have normal distribution making it likely that the model will have high accuracy.

 # **Part III: Data Preparation**